mk6i/retro-aim-server/docs/CLIENT_ICQ.md

 ## Post-install Configuration

-Configure the default OSCAR hostname in the registry so that ICQ can connect to your server.
-This needs to be done before the first launch of the ICQ.
+In this step, we'll replace ICQ's default server hostname with your Retro AIM Server's hostname in the Windows Registry.

 > Do not attempt to set the ICQ hostname via the registration Window.
 If you do
-> this, a bug will surface that forever prevents the client from "remembering"
+> this, a bug will surface that prevents the client from "remembering" settings
->  settings such as saved passwords and OSCAR hostname.
+> such as saved passwords and OSCAR hostname.

 1. **Open Registry Editor**

     - Windows
-        - Click `Start > Run`.
+        - Open the Run dialog <kbd>⊞ Win</kbd> + <kbd>`R`</kbd>.
         - Enter `regedit` and click `OK`.
     - Wine (Linux)
         - Open a terminal.